RevylAI/mobileAdapt/README.md

 # Mobileadapt: Mobile Adapter for Mobile LLM Agents

-Mobileadapt is a powerful tool built on top of Appium that enables the creation of mobile LLM (Language Model) agents for Android platforms, with iOS support coming soon.
+Mobileadapt is a powerful tool built on top of Appium that enables the creation of mobile LLM (Language Model) agents for android, and ios .
 This project aims to bridge the gap between large language models and mobile device interaction, allowing for more sophisticated automation and testing capabilities.

 ## Key Features